mphemming/AWS-Project-1-DataQC-Delivery/README.md

 The below steps were taken:

-* Store example CSV in S3 bucket 'aws-project-1-data-participation'
+### Create and setup DynamoDB Table

 * Create a DynamoDB table called 'participant-information' with the following settings: 'user_id' as the partition key (set as a number), no sort key was used, default settings (provisioned)
 * Setup Point-in-time recovery (PITR) found in the 'backups' section (didn't do this for this example)
 * Setup the permissions so that only the 'Michael_developer' IAM user can read/write into the table.
 First create an IAM policy in the console.
 Navigate to 'policies' on the left and click on 'create policy'.
 Then click on 'json' and copy the code below with the correct Amazon Resource Number (ARN) that can be found in the infromation section for the DynamoDB table.
 I saved the policy as 'participant-information-dynamoDB'.
 Then navigate to the 'users' section in the IAM console, find the user 'Michael_developer', click 'add permissions' and then 'attach policies directly' to add the newly-created policy.
 Then use 'access-analyzer' to test that only 'Michael_developer' can read/write into the table.
 I created a new 'external access analysis' called 'CheckDynamoDBpermissions'.
 The policy json code was also copied into the 'Resource-based policy for table' section to ensure that the policy is attached as I was still getting errors.
-* Encryption: All user data stored in Amazon DynamoDB is fully encrypted at rest.
-No need to do anything.
-* Deletion protection: make sure to turn this on, which can be done in the 'additonal settings' tab.
-* I created a script called 'CSV2Dynamo.py' that successfully transfered rows in the 'ParticipationJotForm.CSV' to the DynamoDB table 'participant-information'.

 ```
 {